-Halassa was born in Amman, Jordan, amid the sociopolitical upheaval wrought by the rise of religious fundamentalism across the Middle East in the late 1970s.
-Hailing from a family of religious minorities in Jordan, Halassa spent a beleaguered childhood beset by discrimination.
+Halassa was born in Amman, Jordan, amid sociopolitical upheaval in the late 1970s.
+Hailing from a family of religious minorities in Jordan, Halassa spent childhood beset by discrimination.
 So he took refuge in science, and his parents, both physicians, nurtured his growing intellectual appetite.
 “What I had experienced in my personal life seemed so arbitrary, on a psychological level, science was like an antidote,” he says.

-Upon returning to Jordan, Halassa resolved to pursue a research career in neuroscience.
-Years later, he earned a PhD from the University of Pennsylvania, where his talent was shaped, and performed postdoctoral studies at Massachusetts Institute of Technology, where his current interests were crystallized.
-Today, as assistant professor at New York University, Halassa’s work is focused on how the brain sifts signals from noise and builds mental representations of the world.
+He earned a PhD from the University of Pennsylvania and pursued postdoctoral studies at Massachusetts Institute of Technology.
+Today, as an assistant professor at New York University, Halassa’s work is focused on how the brain sifts signals from noise and builds mental representations of the world.

-Applying those fundamental insights to human disease, Halassa teamed up with MIT neuroscientist Guoping Feng to unravel how TRN neurons go awry in some patients with a form of autism.
-Together, they found that the human gene PTCHD1, which is missing in around 1% of patients with autism, plays a crucial role in suppressing noise and allowing the brain to perceive signals unimpeded.
+Applying those insights to human disease, Halassa teamed up with MIT neuroscientist Guoping Feng; they found a gene that is missing in around 1% of patients with autism plays a crucial role in suppressing noise and allowing the brain to perceive signals unimpeded.
 The findings suggest that therapeutic interventions aimed at restoring TRN activity might make up for related deficits in patients.